 Group visits by appointment; activities can be adjusted based on visitor age and the intent of the visit.

 Mine Tour: $3, under 5 free.
-Gold ore: $5 per 1 gallon bucket Gemstones: $5 per 1 gallon bucket Small Souvenir items available (vials of gold leaf in water)
+Gold ore: $5 per 1/2 gallon bucket (you will still find 4-8 pieces of gold per bucket), 3 gallon bags are $30.
+Gemstones: $5 per bucket Small Souvenir items available (vials of gold leaf in water)

-Special groups: $25 minimum gate fee/mine tour plus panning or screening materials.
+Special groups: $25 minimum gate fee/mine tour for the first 8 people, plus panning or screening materials (minimum charge is $50 total for gate fees, panning materials, and gemstone materials).
 For groups larger than 15, special arrangements can be made.
-Contact Dave Gray by email.
+Contact Dave Gray by email dorngold@live.com .
 See the Group Visits page for additional details and information.

 Panning The Easy Way: Click here for a youtube video shot by one of my guests (thanks Danny).
 It shows just how easy it is to pan for gold and it is almost exactly the way I teach it at the Park.
-(This works well for the crushed rock ore, but you have to be a lot slower and more careful when panning creek material that has clay and super-fine gold)
+I prefer that my novice visitors go a lot slower.
+(This technique works well for the crushed rock ore, but you have to be a lot slower and more careful when panning creek material that has clay and super-fine gold)

 The Website files you are currently looking at are all new; suggestions for additional material are welcome.
 Please report errors by e-mail.
 If you have historic photos or information concerning the mine or its features, let me know and I will create a space on this website to present it.
 Do NOT write on the materials (front or back), but include as much information as you can (dates, names, location, occasion, details, etc) on a separate document.
-Scanned images are preferred and let me know if you want it back.
+Scanned images are preferred.

 Sorry, but we are not currently set up to accept credit or debit cards.
 We do accept personal checks- $35 fee for returned checks.

-Home Mine Info Historic Registry Web Site Panning Group Visits McCormick County Augusta Chapter GPAA E-Mail us Links Augusta GPAA Events
+Home Mine Info Historic Registry Web Site Panning Group Visits McCormick County Augusta Chapter GPAA Links Augusta GPAA Events 2020 Gem Identification Quick Details Last Modified Feb 27, 2023 (main page, schedule, details)